How it all began – Club History

 One of the primary club activities is raising money for charity.
 Over the years this has included helping sponsor the Irish Deaf Soccer team on their trips to successive World Deaf Soccer Cup Finals and supporting the Share a Dream Foundation.
 With the support of Gary Kelly, who donated a signed team shirt to raffle, club members donated generously to the benefit fund for the Leeds United supporters who tragically lost their lives in Turkey some seasons ago.

 We are proud to have been a major contributor to the benefit fund, organised in 2002 by our colleagues in Birmingham, for ex-Ireland international David Langan, whose injuries sustained during his football career have resulted in disability.
 In 2004, we raised funds for Temple Street Hospital in Dublin, with one of our members running in the Dublin Marathon and with raffle proceeds from our anniversary Dinner Dance.
 Cricklewood Homeless Concern has also been the benificiary of a donation from the Club.
+Many other charitable causes have been supported and are listed below and in the club charity quiz archive here.

 Club Sponsorship – St Kevin’s Boys 2000 -2008